 Deltoid Muscle Strain

-Deltoid strain is a common injury with shoulder muscles.
-We overextended with some movements such as throwing a baseball or lifting too much.
+Deltoid strains are common injuries in people that do a lot of strenuous exercise or in athletes that that use their shoulders and deltoid muscles repetitively.
+The deltoid can be overextended with some movements such as throwing a baseball or lifting too much weight.
 Many people working on strength training or bodybuilders focus a whole workout on shoulder alone.
-These long periods of over-use and abuse to the shoulder muscles can easily produce trigger points pain that can be felt as a deep pain in the shoulder.
-A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can cause major damage to the deltoid muscle.
+These long periods of over-use and abuse to the shoulder muscles can easily produce strains (minor tears in muscles and/or tendons) that can be felt as a deep pain in the shoulder.
+A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can also cause major damage to the deltoid muscle.

 Any strain or pull in muscle tissue means the muscle fibers have experienced some damage.
 Severity of the damage will usually correlate with degree and duration of pain.